 Now that you understand the basics of wine and food flavors, how does you choose the right wine with the right food?
 It all goes back to congruent or complementary pairings.
 For example, if trying a complementary pairing, chicken pairs well with many different kinds of wine.
 Although it pairs well with wines like rosé, the best one to choose is a light white wine.
 The high acidity of the wine creates a complementary pairing with the chicken by cleansing the palate.
 On the other hand, a congruent pairing would be like pairing a chardonnay with a salad with vinaigrette dressing.
 Both of these flavors have high acidity, which similarly complement each other.

 Ready to create your own pairings?
-Market Table stocks a wide variety of wines perfect for any meal you put on your table.
-If you’re thirsty for wine on a Thursday, swing by Market Table for our weekly sale: buy one bottle, get the next 20% off.
-Ladies, if you’re free on Thursday, January 25th, Market Table would love to have you as our guest at Girl’s Night Out.
-Taste four of our fine new wines and enjoy two full glasses of the wine of your choosing, along with an array of delicious appetizers.
-Tickets are only $15 and can be purchased here — and if you’re busy in January, be sure to clear your calendar for our next Girl’s Night Out on Thursday, February 22nd.
-Any time you need a little help with wine pairing, we’re always here with palates that can help you find the perfect wine to pair with your guests’ heaping plates.
+Market Table stocks a wide variety of wines — you’re sure to find one suited for any meal you put on your table.
+Our Girl’s Night Out (Thursday, September 20th from 6:00 – 8:00 PM) gives you the perfect chance to test your pairing skills.
+We’ll taste five of our fine new wines and you’ll also get to enjoy two full glasses of the wine of your choosing.
+Plus, we’ll serve up an array of delicious appetizers.
+Tickets are only $20 and can be purchased here.
+Any time you need a little help with wine pairing, we’re always here with palates that can help you find the right wine to pair with your guests’ heaping plates.

 Text by Jonathon Page